(New England) Contra

 Preparation: Take hands four from the top.
 ‘1’s improper.

-A2: Holding hands in fours (with the lady on the right of her neighbor), Circle left 3 places, man could twirl his partner Ccw. into… (7)
+A2: Holding hands in fours (with the lady on the right of her neighbor), Circle left three places, man could twirl his partner CCw. into… (8)

 Ladies Chain across.
 (8)